-For your convenience, there are different ways to apply to the Marketplace.
-The fastest way is to apply online at HealthCare.gov.
-If you apply online, you'll also get your eligibility notice right away.
+For your convenience, there are different ways to apply through the Marketplace.
+HealthCare.gov is the fastest way to apply.
+If you apply online, you'll also get your Eligibility Notice right away.

 These instructions include additional help for some, but not all, of the items in the application.